 - Lowers blood pressure: Cat owners are known to have lower blood pressure than non-cat owners due to the calming presence cats provide.
 One study was conducted with a room full of cat owners where the owners would speak aloud, which naturally elevated blood pressure levels.
 But when the owners were observed speaking with their cats, their blood pressure remained constant.

 - Decreases risk of heart disease and heart attacks: A study conducted by the University of Minnesota’s Stroke Institute in Minneapolis has shown that those who do not own cats are 30-40% more likely to die of heart attacks than their cat-owning counterparts.

 - Lowers triglycerides and cholesterol levels: High triglyceride and cholesterol levels contribute to heart disease and are symptomatic of type 2 diabetes as well as strokes, liver and kidney disease.
 Naturally, reductions in these levels lead to a decreased risk in these diseases.

 - Increase sociability: Cat ownership provides a natural conversation starter and can enhance the owner’s ability to socialize.
 One study revealed that women were more attracted to men who owned cats because cat ownership often suggests sensitivity and intelligence.

 - Provide companionship: Owning a cat reduces feelings of loneliness.
-Though cats are often known for their independence, the bond between a cat and its owner reinforces companionship.
+Though cats might be known for their independence, the bond between a cat and its owner reinforces companionship.
 A Swiss study conducted in 2003 revealed that owning a cat is similar to having a romantic partner.

 - Reduces your carbon footprint: A 2009 study found that over its lifetime, the resources needed to feed a dog make the same eco-footprint as that of a Hummer.
-Meanwhile, cats—which eat less in general and are more likely to eat fish than corn or beef flavored products—only have the approximate carbon footprint of a Volkswagen Golf.
+Meanwhile, cats are more likely to eat fish than corn or beef flavored products, therefore only have the approximate carbon footprint of a Volkswagen Golf.